Documentation

 What is ZeroPanic?

-ZeroPanic is a cybersecurity platform built for everyone β€” whether you're a security professional running penetration tests, a developer reviewing your own code, or someone who simply wants to know if their passwords have been compromised and keep their accounts safe.
+ZeroPanic is a cybersecurity platform built for everyone: security professionals running penetration tests, developers reviewing their own code, and anyone who simply wants to know if their passwords have been compromised and keep their accounts safe.
 You do not need a technical background to use ZeroPanic.
 The tools are powerful enough for experts and clear enough for anyone.

 πŸ’¬